“Why do I Always Have Bad Luck”? (Sometimes It Might Be You)

 You will take a job you don’t really like, telling yourself ‘it will be fine’, only to be terribly unhappy and say “I had no idea it would be so boring, it’s just bad luck’.
 But you knew in the interview it sounded boring.

 You’ll meet someone who makes you nervous but keep dating them.
-And later claim ‘they seemed so nice but who knew they were a narcissist’.
-And yet… you did.
-On that very first date, if you are honest with yourself, you were uncomfortable.
+And later claim ‘they seemed so nice but who knew they were horrible or a narcissist or something, I am so unlucky’.
+And yet… on that very first date, if you are honest with yourself, you were uncomfortable with them.
 But ignored it.

 Don’t believe your unconscious mind is really that powerful?
 Experimental psychologist Richard Wiseman spent ten years studying “the Luck Factor”.
 In one experiment, he gave people a newspaper, asking them to count the photos inside.